-Orton-Gillingham Teacher Training is a comprehensive weeklong class (6 days) offered at Horizon Academy this June.
+Orton-Gillingham Classroom Educator Training is a comprehensive weeklong class (6 days) offered at Horizon Academy this June.
 The class advances the understanding of specific procedures of the OG Approach and the underlying principles in teaching reading, spelling, and vocabulary.
 Teachers learn the principles of teaching students diagnosed with dyslexia or language-based learning disabilities to unlock the code of reading and spelling.

 The class addresses: